 Many different elements of the school curricula focus on our students' personal development and well-being and, as such, support our students to grow and develop a good set of personal values and habits.
-This is promoted through a wide variety of curriculum experiences including assemblies, tutor time, curriculum area SMSC links, careers, mentoring, extra-curricular experiences, Relationship and Sex Education and LIFE lessons etc.
+This is promoted through a wide variety of curriculum experiences including assemblies, mentor groups, mentor reading programme, curriculum area SMSC links, careers, mentoring, extra-curricular experiences, Relationship and Sex Education and LIFE lessons etc.